 … <Scroll to P132L22>

-An RSTA in which dot11PassiveTBRangingResponderImplemented is true shall set the Passive TB Ranging Responder Measurement Support field in the Extended Capabilities element to 1.
+A STA in which dot11PassiveTBRangingResponderImplemented is true shall set the Passive TB Ranging Responder Measurement Support field in the Extended Capabilities element to 1. (#3656)

 When an RSTA has set the Passive TB Ranging Responder Measurement Support field to 1 in the Extended Capabilities element it transmits, an ISTA with dot11PassiveTBRangingInitiatorImplemented equal to true may set the Passive TB Ranging field in the TB specific subelement in an IFTMR frame to 1 to request a Passive TB Ranging measurement session between the ISTA and the RSTA. (#1287)